OutSystems/docs-odc/src/eap/building-apps/handle-exceptions.md

 OutSystems can raise Security Exceptions whenever you have authentication or other security mechanisms in your application.
 Security Exceptions include:

 Invalid Login
-:   The login provided by the end user isn't correct.
+:   The login provided by the end-user isn't correct.
 This exception is raised by the Login and LoginPassword System Actions.

 Not Registered
-:   The end user is not registered and cannot access the current screen without registration.
+:   The end-user is not registered and cannot access the current screen without registration.
 When you create new custom Roles in your app, OutSystems creates specific Role Exceptions under Not Registered Exception:

-    * Not &lt;Role&gt; &#8211; the end user is accessing a screen without an authorized Role.
+    * Not &lt;Role&gt; &#8211; the end-user is accessing a screen without an authorized Role.

 OutSystems allows you to raise in your logic the Not Registered Exception or any of the existing Role Exceptions.